haoyitedaniu/opensource-scrum-master/README.md

 	4)Add project admin so that only project admin users can create/delete users to the project or create/delete user stories under that project

+ 	5)CSS, allow showing stories list and login on mobile devices (so only showing up on wide screens)